seures-dev/EventManagement/README.md

+# Test task
+Python (Django) test task
+Develop a Django REST-Api for Event Management
+The primary goal of this task is to create a Django-based REST-Api that manages events (like conferences, meetups, etc.).
+The application will allow users to create, view, update, and delete events.
+It should also handle user registrations for these events.

+Key Requirements
+- Design an Event model with fields such as title, description, date, location, and organizer.
+(Done)
+- Implement CRUD (Create, Read, Update, Delete) operations for the Event model.
+(Done)
+- Basic User Registration and Authentication.
+(Done)
+- Event Registration (Done)
+- API documentation (Done)
+- Docker (Done)
+- Readme file (Done)

+Bonus Points
+- Implement an advanced feature like event search or filtering.
+(In progress)
+- Add a feature for sending email notifications to users upon event registration.
+(In progress)

 # EventManagement
 This is an API for event management, you can both register for existing events and create your own.
 To register for an event, you only need a name and email, to create your own event, you need to register in the API.